cpap7/FattyMenu/README.md

 # Project Synapse: FattyMenu
 ![alt text](https://img.shields.io/github/downloads/cpap7/FattyMenu/total.svg)

 This repository contains the source code to a little side-project I've been working on while playing Project Synapse.

-FattyMenu is a lightweight, .dll file that can be loaded onto Garry's Mod via the game itself, or manual map injection.
+FattyMenu is a lightweight, .dll file that can be loaded onto Garry's Mod via the game itself, or via manual map injection.
-It uses Direct3D9 render hooks and a hook for EndSceneFn to render an ImGui window in-game, containing useful information relevant to the Combine factions' gameplay.
+It uses in-game render hooks to create an ImGui window containing useful gameplay information relevant to the Combine factions on the server.

 # Content
 The menu itself contains the following tabs: